kamkarm/NYC-Cab-Manipulation/README.md

-#NYC Yellow Taxi Trip Data from Feburary 2017¶
+#NYC Yellow Taxi Trip Data from Feburary 2017

-Written by Michael Kamkar
+_Written by Michael Kamkar_

 The main objective of this project is to: